NeuralEnsemble/neurotune/doc/architecture.rst

-Optimal Neuron Architecture
+Neurotune Architecture
 ===========================

-Optimal Neuron provides three important classes: Optimizers, Evaluators and Controllers.
+Neurotune provides three important classes: Optimizers, Evaluators and Controllers.
 Any optimization of a model must utilise (usually) one instance of each of these classes.